DroidGeeks/BigUpMovies/README.md

 5. Dagger – For dependency injection
 6. Retrofit – For networking
 7. YoutubeApi – For playing movie trailers
+8. YoutubExtractor - For downloading youtube videos in app

 # Features
 1. Sort movies according to user preference (Popular, Top Rated, Theatre or even Up coming movies)